-- LECOM Office of the Associate Dean/Assistant Dean of Clinical Education - Chief of training service or physician to whom student is assigned - Regional Dean/Director of Medical Education of the hospital.
+- LECOM Office of the Associate Dean/Assistant Dean of Clinical Education - Chief of training service or physician to whom the student is assigned - Regional Dean/Director of Medical Education of the hospital. - All students are required to attend the LECOM Mandatory Grand Rounds on the Google Calendar.
+This will take place starting the week of July 1 every Thursday from 830am-1130am and then from Noon-1pm.
+Students are required to keep a 50% rolling average of attendance.
+Failure to keep this attendance average will be sent to SPG.